Course Catalog: Community Service & Social Justice Department

 - Activities organized through SI clubs, sports or tutoring;

-- Coaching activities with SI sports camps, Recreation and Park programs, YMCA/ YWCA programs, Girl or Boy Scouts, etc.
+- Coaching activities with Recreation and Park programs, YMCA/YWCA programs, Girl or Boy Scouts, etc.

-Core Service Project: The Ignatian heart of this Community Service and Social Justice project is the Core Service Project.
+Core Service Project: The Core Service Project is at the heart of our Catholic, Ignatian mission.
 Students plan, prepare, and engage in a Core Service Project with the goal that this experience will challenge them to:

-- Utilize their planning skills through the process of creating and implementing a project that builds upon their passions and special gifts;
+- Utilize their planning skills, creating and implementing a project that builds upon their passions and special gifts;

 - Go beyond their immediate community to provide personal, hands-on service to others in a way that addresses a social justice issue;

-- Make a commitment to one issue area and to one nonprofit organization for the duration of their project.
-Core Projects can be any length as determined by the student, though not less than 40 hours of committed service with the same agency;
+- Make a commitment to one issue and one agency for the duration of the project.
+Core Projects can be any length as determined by the student and the needs of agency, though not less than 40 hours of service with the same agency;

-- Provide direct, interpersonal service to those who are most “marginalized or disadvantaged” within our communities” (examples include: immigrants, elderly, frail/ill, homeless, mentally or physically challenged, children in foster care);
+- Provide direct, interpersonal service to those who are most “marginalized or disadvantaged” within our communities” (e.g. immigrants, elderly, frail/ill, homeless, mentally or physically challenged, children in foster care, etc.);

-- Critically and spiritually reflect through an Ignatian reflection process of written and group reflective assignments.
+- Reflect critically and spiritually through an Ignatian process of written and group assignments.

 This dedication through a Core Project invites our students to build personal relationships with agency clients and staff through significant and enduring service.
-For more information, go to core project planning on the counseling website.
+For more information, please review https://www.siprep.org/about-us/offices/community-service-social-justice/grad-requirements